 Core courses are offered yearly and more than once in a given year, based on demand.
 Candidates must successfully complete each course and are encouraged to participate in all three workshops in the same year.
 You can get started with any of the core courses offered.

-Specialization workshops are any professional development opportunity offered in the state that advances the participant's content knowledge and skills.
-You may begin accruing the required 30 workshop hours after participating in your first core course.
+Specialization hours are earned when attending professional development opportunities (workshops, trainings, conferences, etc...) offered in the state that advances the participant's EE content knowledge and skills.
+You may begin accruing the required 30 hours after participating in your first core course.

 3. Independent Study

-Independent study is the culminating project that allows participants to apply their EE knowledge and skills to address an issue or area of concern of their choosing.
+Independent study is the culminating project that allows EE Certification candidates to apply their EE knowledge and skills to address an issue or area of concern of their choosing.
 A candidate submits the IS project proposal after completing all three (3) core courses.
+Next Independent Study workshop Nov 7th, 2023.

 Upcoming 2023 ATEEG Courses